Iran blames Israel for 'sabotage' at Natanz nuclear site | DW | 12.04.2021

 Israel has been implicated in past incidents targeting Iranian nuclear infrastructure.
 In 2010 the CIA and the Mossad are alleged to have used a computer virus that disrupted Iran's nuclear program.

-In November 2020, Iran's top nuclear scientist Mohsen Fakhrizadeh was killed by machine gun fire while travelling on a highway outside Tehran.
+In November 2020, Iran's top nuclear scientist Mohsen Fakhrizadeh was killed by machine gun fire while traveling on a highway outside Tehran.

 Iran's Revolutionary Guards said a satellite-controlled gun with "artificial intelligence" was used in the attack, which Tehran blamed on Israel.